-One fact of life with Windows is that, every once in a while, your computer will slow down or freeze, or a program won't work the way you expect it to.
+One fact of life with Windows is that, every once in awhile, your computer will slow down or freeze, or a program won't work the way you expect it to.
 Wouldn't it be nice if you had a way of finding out what had gone wrong, and why - whether it's CPU use, memory use, a program behaving badly, or something else?
-Yes, it would definitely be nice to know all these things, and more.
-And that's why the Resource Monitor exists.
-This tutorial will show everything you need to know about this great tool and how to use it.
+Yes, it would definitely be nice to know all these things and more.
+And that's why the Resource Monitor exists in Windows.
+This tutorial will show everything you need to know about this great tool and how to use it:

-IMPORTANT: I know it's natural for many people to just start playing around with new programs without reading the directions first.
+IMPORTANT: We know it's natural for many people to start playing with new programs without reading the directions first.
 In most cases that's fine.
 In the case of Resource Monitor, you can cause all kinds of trouble if you experiment without knowing what you're doing.
 That's why you'll see some pretty emphatic warnings here.
 Please heed those warnings.

-- Type resmon.exe into the Start Menu search box and press enter.
+Another way to open the Resource Monitor is to type resmon.exe into the Start Menu search box and press Enter.

-- Press Ctrl-Shift-Esc or Ctrl-Alt-Del on your keyboard, to open the Task Manager.
-Then go to the Performance tab and click on the Resource Monitor button.
+If you prefer using your keyboard, press Ctrl-Shift-Esc or Ctrl-Alt-Del.
+This action will open the Task Manager.
+Inside it, go to the Performance tab and click on the Resource Monitor button.

 Whichever method you choose, you'll see the Resource Monitor's Overview screen, with a series of constantly changing lists and graphs, giving you a window into what your computer is doing behind the scenes.